Teaching and Learning Tools

 After the quiz period has closed, some instructors will allow you to see the questions and answers for the quiz.
 (See image) This submission view shows all questions and answers, the instructor determines what is shown after the quiz has been completed.

 If you have a problem, get back into the quiz as quickly as possible.
 If you are unable to, email the Technology Helpdesk.
-Make sure to indicate what class it is, who your instructor is and what time it happened!
+Make sure to indicate what class it is, who your instructor is, which quiz it was, and what time it happened!
 Letting us know means your instructor knows you are making an effort to resolve your quiz problem.

 If you are experiencing difficulties with Internet Explorer (PC) or Safari (Mac), try using Firefox when taking quizzes.

 If the machine you are using is not functioning, it is okay to take a quiz on a different computer.
 Note that the computer change is logged.